 Linguistics offers useful insights for everyday life, with practical applications for individual interaction as well as a wide range of contemporary issues.
-It also offers insights for theory in research fields ranging from Anthropology to Artificial Intelligence, and everything in between.
+It also offers insights for theory in research fields ranging from Anthropology to Artificial Intelligence and everything in between.

 Studying Linguistics helps you develop skills in scientific reasoning.
-It gives you practice in making observations, and forming and testing hypotheses.
+It gives you practice in making observations and forming and testing hypotheses.
 It trains you in using and developing models and theories, and critically evaluating these.

-Linguistics is a growing field with increasing impact on other fields in the Humanities, and the Social and Natural Sciences.
+Linguistics is a growing field with an increasing impact on other fields in the Humanities, and the Social and Natural Sciences.

 For more about the study of Linguistics and where it leads, see this document published by the Linguistic Society of America.